neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

 SparseML Question Answer pipeline integrates with Hugging Face’s Transformers library to enable the sparsification of any transformer model.
-Sparsification is a powerful feature that results in faster, smaller, and cheaper deployable Transformer models.
+Sparsification is a powerful technique that results in faster, smaller, and cheaper deployable models.
-The sparse model can be eventually deployed to Neural Magic's DeepSparse Engine.
-This allows running the inference with GPU-class performance directly on your CPU.
+After training, the model can be deployed with Neural Magic's DeepSparse Engine.
+The engine enables inference with GPU-class performance directly on your CPU.

 This integration enables spinning up one of the following end-to-end functionalities:
-- **Sparsification of Popular Transformer Models** - easily sparsify any of the popular Hugging Face transformer models.
+- **Sparsification of Popular Transformer Models** - easily sparsify any popular Hugging Face transformer models.
 - **Sparse Transfer Learning** - fine-tune a sparse backbone model (or use one of our [sparse pre-trained models](https://sparsezoo.neuralmagic.com/?page=1&domain=nlp&sub_domain=question_answering)) on your own, private dataset.

 ## Installation